Data Contract⚓︎

 It's a formal agreement between the data producer and the data consumers.
 There is not yet a clear definition of the form and scope of a data contract.
 Usually, they cover the structure of the exchanged data (i.e. the schema) and its meaning (i.e. the semantics).
 Check the Data Mesh Resources page for more information on data contracts.

 In the Data Product Descriptor Specification (DPDS) the more general concept of service agreements is used in place of data contracts.
-Data contracts are just a particular type of service agreement because on one side there are services that do not expose data and on the other, there are agreements that are not contracts.
-In particular, DPDS uses the following concepts of promises theory to formally describe the interface components of a data product (i.e. data product's ports):
+A service agreement is a more general concept than a data contract.
+A service agreement can be a data contract but in most cases, it is not.
+Specifically a service agreement is a data contract only when defined on a service that exposes data and it's linked to specific obligations.
+DPDS uses the following concepts of promises theory to formally describe the interface components of a data product (i.e. data product's ports):

-• Contracts: Through contracts the data product declares promises and expectations that must be respected both by itself and its consumers respectively.
-A contract is an explicit agreement between the data product and its consumers.
+- Obligations: Through obligations the data product declares promises and expectations that must be respected both by itself and its consumers respectively.
+An obligation is an explicit agreement between the data product and its consumers.
 It is used to group all the promises and expectations that if not respected can generate penalties like monetary sanctions or interruption of service.
-Examples of contracts are terms of conditions, SLA, billing policy, etc.
+Examples of obligations are terms of conditions, SLA, billing policy, etc.